 Water Droplets on Leaf

-There has been research on whether water droplets can cause leaf burn in plants.
-One notable study is by Dr. Gábor Horváth and his colleagues from Eötvös University in Hungary, published in the New Phytologist journal in 2010.
+Research has been conducted on whether water droplets can cause plant leaf burn.
+One notable study, by Dr. Gábor Horváth and his colleagues from Eötvös University in Hungary, was published in the New Phytologist journal in 2010.
 The study investigated the potential for water droplets to focus sunlight and cause leaf burn.

 Hungary - Eötvös University (2010)